 Since, on average, trust is high in Finland, the aim must be to pinpoint the weaknesses that require particular attention and investment, as well as identify and maintain the aspects that people trust the most.

 Subscribe to the OECD on Youtube and keep up to date on how we promote Better Policies for Better lives

 The OECD review shows that the level of trust varies across the different institutions of government.
 The drivers involved vary as well.
 The report also reveals a “participation paradox”: trust in, and satisfaction with public institutions is high, but people’s confidence in their ability to influence the actions of these institutions is low.

 The COVID-19 crisis has presented new challenges for government and trust around the world.
 The survey commissioned by Finland is a valuable addition to the international debate, and other countries can learn from its strengths and weaknesses.
 International co-operation is important for further developing measures of trust and building knowledge on the subject.
-The OECD survey can provide international benchmarks on what drives people’s trust in different countries, helping others to navigate the complexities of restoring confidence in institutions.
+The OECD Trust survey, to be fielded in other 19 OECD countries in the fall of 2021, will provide international benchmarks on what drives people’s trust in different countries, helping others to navigate the complexities of restoring confidence in institutions.